 The authorized physician's Hospital-issued photo ID badge is required to gain access to Hospital parking facilities.
-Unauthorized use of a physician ID badge by persons other than the authorized physician to gain access to Hospital parking facilities shall result in revocation of the parking privilege and/or disciplinary action by the Chief Medical Officer or the Medical Executive Committee.
+Unauthorized use of a physician ID badge by persons other than the authorized physician to gain access to Hospital parking facilities shall result in revocation of the parking privilege and/or disciplinary action.